Teen Climbing Camp

 Small class sizes

-We maintain a maximum 4:1 ratio of students to instructors because we know mentor-mentee relationships are the core value of our experience together.
+We maintain a maximum 4:1 ratio of students to instructors because we know mentor-mentee relationships are a core value of our experience together.
 Small class sizes create a meaningful adventure environment and help us manage risk.

 TeenCamp01-2.jpg